brandonpittman/runway/README.md

 **A starter theme for Statamic with Laravel Mix and Tailwind CSS**

-*…and because Freebird didn't set up PurgeCSS correctly*

 Runway is a theme boilerplate with Tailwind 1.0, Laravel Mix, and ready to go with dynamic Vue components.

 ## Setup

-1. Get a statamic site up and running with your preferred method
+1. Get a Statamic site up and running with your preferred method
-2. Download Freebird into your `site/themes` folder
+2. Download Runday into your `site/themes` folder
    - or clone from github with `git clone https://github.com/brandonpittman/runway.git`
 3. Set Runway to the active theme under **Settings => Theming** in the control panel, or in the `site/settings/theming.yaml` file.